Spring 2020 Speaker Biographies

 Each year, the Fred Parker Giles Gallery at Eastern Kentucky University, in conjunction with the Chautauqua Lecture Series and the Department of Art and Design, mounts a National Juried Art Exhibition focused on that year’s theme.
 The exhibition is organized by Giles Gallery curator, Esther Randall, who selects the juror and manages the submission process.
 Entrants are required to submit an artist’s statement that expresses their sense of their work’s connection to the series theme.
 Jurors typically select 50-70 works in all media as finalists for the exhibition and award merit prizes and monetary awards for the top three (or more) entries.
 In addition, a special theme award is conferred by the curator in collaboration with the lecture series coordinator.

-Sponsored by the Department of History, Philosophy and Religious Studies, the Department of Anthropology, Sociology and Social Work, the Office of Diversity and the Honors Program
+Sponsored by the Department of History, Philosophy and Religious Studies, the Department of Anthropology, Sociology and Social Work, the Office of Diversit, the African/African American Studies Program and the Honors Program

 Dr. Toyin Falola is the Jacob and Frances Sanger Mossiker Chair Professor in the Humanities and a Distinguished Teaching Professor at the University of Texas at Austin.

 He is a Fellow of the Historical Society of Nigerian Academy of Letters.
 He has received various awards and honors, including the Jean Holloway Award for Teaching Excellence, the Texas Exes Teaching Award, and the Ibn Khaldun Distinguished Award for Research Excellence, and the Distinguished Fellow, Ibadan Cultural Group.